Medicine1/corrarray/README.md

 ## Example

-The following illustrates how `corrarray` can be used to generate a 1- or 2-sample correlation matrix or a k-sample correlation array:
+The following illustrates how ‘corrarray’ can be used to generate a 1- or 2-sample correlation matrix or a k-sample correlation array:

 ``` r